 Through the scientific method, hands-on workshops and experiments/fieldwork, the students learn skills in the following areas of study: electrical engineering, coding/Arduino boards, robotics, music, sound and light composition through digital programming and 3D design and printing,

 Thursday STEAM/STREAM Curriculum

 The Thursday classes in Huntington are held from 4:15 PM-5:45 PM (grades 1-2) and 6:00 PM- 7:30 PM (Grades 3-5).

 Through the scientific method, hands-on workshops and experiments/fieldwork, the students learn about the following areas of study: earth science, microbiology, virology, anatomy/physiology and robotics.

 How to Enroll Your Child

-1. Send an email to: info@villageeastgifted-Att: STEAM Program to check if there are still openings in the class of your choice.
+1. Send an email to info@villageeastgifted-Att: STEAM/STREAM Classes to check if there are still openings in the class of your choice.

 Please include your name, phone number, your child's name and grade.

 2. Go to: https://www.villageeastgifted.com/online-registration/ and complete the online registration form.